Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

   5. Once the VPN connection is available, set up the VPN either on the customer gateway or the on-prem firewall itself
 - Data flow into AWS via DirectConnect looks like the following: On-prem router -> dedicated line -> your own cage / DMZ -> cross connect line -> AWS Direct Connect Router -> AWS backbone -> AWS Cloud
 - **Summary**: DirectConnect connects your *on-prem with your VPC* through a non-public tunnel.

+#### AWS Direct Connect virtual interfaces
+- Private virtual interface: A private virtual interface should be used to access an Amazon VPC using private IP addresses.
+- Public virtual interface: A public virtual interface can access all AWS public services using public IP addresses.
+- Transit virtual interface: A transit virtual interface should be used to access one or more Amazon VPC Transit Gateways associated with Direct Connect gateways.
+You can use transit virtual interfaces with any AWS Direct Connect dedicated or hosted connection of any speed.
+For information about Direct Connect gateway configurations, see Direct Connect gateways.

 ### VPC Endpoints: